hashicorp/consul/website/source/intro/getting-started/checks.html.md

 The first definition adds a host-level check named "ping".
 This check runs on a 30 second interval, invoking `ping -c1 google.com`.
 On a `script`-based health check, the check runs as the same user that started the Consul process.
-If the command exits with a non-zero exit code, then the node will be flagged unhealthy.
+If the command exits with an exit code >= 2, then the check will be flagged as failing and the service will be considered unhealthy.
 This is the contract for any `script`-based health check.

 The second command modifies the service named `web`, adding a check that sends a request every 10 seconds via curl to verify that the web server is accessible.
-As with the host-level health check, if the script exits with a non-zero exit code, the service will be flagged unhealthy.
+As with the host-level health check, if the script exits with an exit code >= 2, the check will be flagged as failing and the service will be considered unhealthy.

 Now, restart the second agent, reload it with `consul reload`, or send it a `SIGHUP` signal.
 You should see the following log lines: